 The diamond is well-crafted to make it look more luxurious and classy at the same time.
 It is readily available at all the online stores and you can check the AGS or GIA grading to ensure that the store is delivering quality.

 The True Heart Cut is the diamond cut made for the customer who has no budgetary restraint.
-It is a rare class of ideal cut diamonds.
+It is a rare class of ideal-cut diamonds.
 The rarity and the infinite loop of love are worth investing your hard-earned cash in.
-The 8 hearts on the bottom while the same number of arrows on top define the quality of shape that is on offer.
+The 8 hearts on the bottom and the same number of arrows on top define the quality of the shape that is on offer.

 PreDame is a jewelry brand for the modern era.
 The company is designed for women who value creation over consumption, who wants to be noticed and admired for the things that make her, her.